artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 **Recommendation**

-The :ref:`verbose <csv-validation-short-long>` report will also include a list of row numbers where the blank rows have been found - we recommend consulting this for guidance on where to find the reported issue.
+The downloadable :ref:`detailed <csv-validation-short-long>` report will also include a list of row numbers where the blank rows have been found - we recommend consulting this for guidance on where to find the reported issue.

 If the blank row is in the middle of your metadata, it should be easy to find and delete using a spreadsheet application such as LibreOffice `Calc`_.